pratik7229/pratik7229/README.md

 <h1 align="center">Hi 👋, I'm Pratik Walunj</h1>
-<h3">I am Pratik, an innovative professional driven by a passion for tackling engineering challenges.
+I am an innovative professional driven by a passion for tackling engineering challenges.
 My expertise lies in Computer Science, particularly in deep learning and robotics.
 I excel in solving problems through innovative and cost-effective approaches.
-While rooted in my core competencies, I am highly adaptable and open to engaging in diverse fields within the realm of engineering.</h3>
+While rooted in my core competencies, I am highly adaptable and open to engaging in diverse fields within the realm of engineering.

 - 🔭 I’m currently working on **Multi Terrian Unmanned Ariel Vehicle**